Currow: Road

 Currow is located approximately 7 km from Castleisland, south of the N23 national primary road, which runs from Castleisland to Farranfore, connecting traffic from the N21 road to the N22 road.
 Currow Village is connected to both the N22 at Farranfore and the N23 at Lisheenbaun Cross via the R561 regional road.
-It is located on the old Killarney road, which is now considered a 'scenic route' to Killarney.
+It is located on the old Killarney road.

 Bus services, provided by Bus Éireann, are limited to the village.
 Nearby stops are found in Farranfore and Castleisland.

 Rail

-The closest railway station is found at Farranfore which is 3.5 km east of Currow.
-Irish Rail has several inter-city daily services to Dublin, Cork, Tralee and Killarney from Farranfore railway station.
-Connecting services to other cities can be accessed along this network.
+The closest railway station is Farranfore railway station, which is approximately 3.5 km east of Currow.
+Irish Rail has several inter-city daily services to Dublin, Cork, Tralee and Killarney from this station.

 Air

 Kerry Airport is also located at Farranfore on the N23.
 The runway is only 800m from Currow Village.
 However the terminal is 5 km in distance by road.

 Media

 Print publications

 Local notes are included in the pages of the Sliabh Luachra Outlook which is published every Saturday.
-This contains news from all areas of the Sliabh Luachra region.
+This contains news from the Sliabh Luachra region.
 Local notes are also included in the weekly Kerryman newspaper, most often in the South County Edition.
 It is published on Wednesday.

-In the 1990s, an annual newsletter ran to print, called Currow and Currans Anois is Aris which translates as 'now and then'.
+An annual newsletter was printed in the 1990s, called Currow and Currans Anois is Aris which translates as 'now and then'.
 The editor was Con Dennehy, who later became the editor for the Sliabh Luachra Outlook.
-It included the news and reports from the particular year.
-It has ceased press for several years.